sassoftware/sas-container-recipes/docs/wiki/Build-and-Run-SAS-Viya-Multiple-Containers.md

 ### Kubernetes
 For a programming only build, a set of Kubernetes manifests are located at `$PWD/viya-programming/viya-multi-container/working/manifests` and for full build they are at `$PWD/viya-visuals/working/manifests`.
 Please use the path that matches to your type of build.
 We will refer to this path as _$MANIFESTS_.

 For a programming only image, you can update the virtual host information.
 This will need to be done for working hyperlinks between SASStudio and CAS Monitor in programming only build.
-Edit the `$MANIFESTS/kubernetes/configmaps/cas.yml` file and update the following line:
+Edit the `$MANIFESTS/kubernetes/configmaps/cas.yml` file and update the following line, replacing sas-viya.sas-viya.company.com with the ingress host or desired virtual host information:

 ```
-  casenv_cas_virtual_host: "sas-viya"
+  casenv_cas_virtual_host: "sas-viya.sas-viya.company.com"
 ```

 The manifests define several paths where data that should persist between restarts can be stored.
 By default, these paths point to local storage that disappears when Kubernetes pods are deleted.
 Please update the manifests to support how your site implements persistent storage.
 It is strongly suggested that you review [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to evaluate the options for persistence.
 The manifests that require updates are: